Cultural Travel ideasCultural Travel ideas

 Ghirlandina Tower | Modena

-With its more than 89 meters, it stands on Piazza Grande just next to the Cathedal, with which it shares the title of UNESCO Heritage.
+At over 89 metres high, it towers over Piazza Grande next to the Cathedral, with which it shares the title of UNESCO World Heritage Site.

 Bologna